-Data management has been considered in different contexts, and especially in the online world, in an effort to empower data producers (in our case, end-users) to be able to manage the data they produce and/or collect.
-For online end-users, nowadays, data management typically means frontend User Interfaces that are connected to back-end systems and allow them to query said systems for some visuals of the users' data, to gain insights on the data collected.
-However, such systems rarely extend basic functionalities to the end-user, including modifying or deleting the data, or allowing them to port their data to another system.
-Furthermore, the end-users typically do not have any knowledge extraction tools in their disposal, for mining their own data, aggregating them in different dimensions, and thus understanding more about themselves.
-Additionally, if the system collected some data of the user, they could probably share that data with multiple collaborating 3rd parties, and the end-user has no way of knowing who accessed their data, how many times, etc.
+Data management has been considered in different contexts, and especially in the online world, in an effort to empower data producers (in our case, end-users) to manage the data they produce and/or collect.
+For online users, nowadays, data management typically means front-end User Interfaces that are connected to back-end systems allowing them to query such systems for some visuals of the user data, and gain insights on the data collected.
+However, such systems rarely extend basic functionalities to the end-user, including modification or deletion of data, or allowing them to port their data to another system.
+Furthermore, the end-users typically do not have any knowledge extraction tools at their disposal, for mining / aggregating their own data across different dimensions.
+Additionally, if the system collected some data of the user, they could probably share that data with multiple collaborating 3rd parties, and the user has no way of knowing who accessed their data, how many times, etc.

-In this context, WP4 aims to provide both Personal Information Management Systems (PIMS) companies and non-PIMS companies the necessary tools to ingest and aggregate data in a secure and privacy-preserving way, while offering users data portability and data verification features.
+In this context, WP4 aims to provide both Personal Information Management Systems (PIMS) companies and non-PIMS companies with the necessary tools to ingest and aggregate data in a secure and privacy-preserving way, while offering to the user's data portability and data verification features.